 She had requested that he rents her a room for the night in a bid to avoid going home with him but he turned it down and insisted on going to his place.
-When they reached home, he had no condoms and then, yes.
-Someday in August, she had gone to visit her former classmate who works in a VCT and as usual, the crazy part of her had requested for a test and that is when she found out she had the Virus.
+When they reached home, he had no condoms and them yes.
+Someday in August, she had gone to visit her former classmate who works in a VCT and as usual, the crazy part of her had requested for a test.
 I imagine how it might have gone down.

-She had insisted and won.
-She had then the blood test and they were joking,
+The friend had shrugged, she had insisted and won.
+She took the blood test and they were joking,

 ‘what if there are two lines…?’ she had asked him giggling.

 ‘You will just take your meds and then go for some counseling…’ He had joked.
-Then she had been left to observe the result as he piled some boxes against a wall.
+Then she had been left to observe the result.

 ‘Hey dude, there are two lines!’
 She had called out laughing.
 He had laughed back and gone on with his job.

-“He told me that their kits were not so good, that they had just received a new consignment, and that I needed to go do the test elsewhere to be sure.
-My cousin had taken me to the hospital, I did and it was still defiantly double line.
-She was crushed, more than crushed, but she stood strong for me.”
+“He told me that their kits were not so good, that they had just received a new consignment, and that I needed to go do the test elsewhere.
+I did and it was still defiantly double line.
+I told him and he was crushed, very crushed that I pitied him.”